Backup & Restore

 Same-slug restore refuses by default

 crewship backup restore will not overwrite an existing workspace or crew under the same slug.
-If the existing one is stale and you want to replace it, delete it first (a crew via crewship crew delete; a workspace must be removed out-of-band — there is no workspace-delete command, see the workspaces API note); if you want both side-by-side, use --as-workspace=<new-slug> and then crewship crew provision.Disk space during restore is not bounded by the heap streaming guarantee
+If the existing one is stale and you want to replace it, delete it first (a crew via crewship crew delete; a workspace via crewship workspace delete <slug> --confirm <slug> — OWNER only, refused if it is your only workspace, see the workspace CLI); if you want both side-by-side, use --as-workspace=<new-slug> and then crewship crew start.Disk space during restore is not bounded by the heap streaming guarantee

 Disk space during restore is not bounded by the heap streaming guarantee